-In keeping with the theme of stretches for the upper extremity, today’s post will highlight simple stretches for your neck muscles.
-Despite the sunny and warm spring weather, many of us may find ourselves sitting at a desk and working on a computer for long hours throughout the day.
-Sitting with poor posture and for extended periods of time may cause discomfort and tension in the neck.
-To help relieve this tension, Dr. Alex Tan, PT, DPT demonstrates in our PTtip video how to properly sit at your workstation and two simple stretches for your neck that can be performed while sitting at your desk.
+Today’s post will highlight simple stretches for your neck muscles.
+Despite the sunny and warm spring weather, many of us may find ourselves sitting at a desk and working on a computer for long hours.
+Sitting with poor posture and for extended periods of time may cause discomfort and neck tension.
+To help relieve this discomfort, Dr. Alex Tan, PT, DPT demonstrates in our PTtip video how to properly sit at your workstation and two simple stretches for your neck that can be performed while sitting at your desk.

 Proper Ergonomic Set Up Tips:

 - Sit with your hips at 90 degrees or less.

 - Your knees and elbows should be positioned at 90 degrees as well.

 - You want to be looking slightly downward at the screen or have the monitor set up, so that it is no higher than eye level when you are looking at the top of the screen.

 - To stretch your right side, place your right hand under your right leg.